 Project Verification extends beyond an audit role to provide ongoing verification of the project based on surveillance and regular audits, and in some cases formal sign-off of the works.
 Project Verification may also encompass design and durability verification.
-Currently AQUAS is involved on verification projects for the Lane Cove Tunnel (valued at $1.1 billion) and the Bundacree Creek to Possum Brush Pacific Highway Upgrade.
-Other project verifier roles AQUAS has been engaged in include the Bulahdelah to Coolongolook Deviation, the AGSO project in Canberra and the Parallel Runway project at Sydney Airport.
+AQUAS has been involved on verification projects for the Lane Cove Tunnel (valued at $1.1 billion) and the Bundacree Creek to Possum Brush Pacific Highway Upgrade, the Bulahdelah to Coolongolook Deviation, the AGSO project in Canberra and the Parallel Runway project at Sydney Airport.

 What Services can AQUAS offer as Project Verifier?